 Talk is cheap, but VCs could be very impatient, and selecting a smaller corridor with a small percentage of tech-savvy users is just not lucrative enough.
 Here is how Remitly’s founder explained his motivation when launching the startup in 2011 (read full story here):

 Words like “kid”, “education”, and “Africa” must be a part of any pitch deck, and, apparently, the only practical way to send money from USA to Kenya in 2011 was to start another company.
 So which destination did Remitly start with?
 It must have been Kenya?
 Nope, too small volume – $0.5B per year, plus that kid didn’t seem to care for school anyway.
 Maybe it was Nigeria?
 At least it is in Africa and among Top-5 global destinations.
 Nope, still not big and tech-savvy enough… so Remitly started with Philippines and 3 years and $20MM+ in funding later continued with India, then with China and in 2016 with Latin America.
-Remitly also expanded into its outbound business beyond the US into Canada, but… Africa just has to wait.
+Remitly also expanded into its outbound business beyond the US into Canada and UK, but… Africa just has to wait.

 Why is this anecdote relevant to our question about Western Union’s leadership position?
 It is representative of a mindset common for remittance startups.
 Rather than challenging Western Union’s market share where it doesn’t have an online presence, they are going after the same “top” corridors where Western Union’s Digital Ventures is already well-established: